plnvoran/demo_ui_cbr/README.md

 The test cases in the project are imported and constantly updated from the code, therefore, there is no need to synchronize manual test cases and autotests.\
-It is enough to create and update an autotest in the code and the test case will always be up to date.
+It is enough to create and update an autotest in the code and the test case will always be up-to-date.

 ## Allure TestOps Dashboard